alexbergamasco96/projectbergamascodigiusto/readme.txt

 /***************************************************************************************************************/
 Structure of the tf tree:

+	The TF TREE is simply composed by the World (the fixed frame) and the robot (represented by a single point).
+	We have created a node (tf_broadcast) that sends the transformation from the father -world- to the child -robot-.

 /***************************************************************************************************************/
 Structure of the custom message:

+	We have created two different custom messages:
+		- floatStamped (Header, float64) : useful to extract data from the bag.
+		- computedOdom (string, nav_msgs::Odometry) : final message to send the type of odometry (DDK or Ackerman) and the odometry.

 /***************************************************************************************************************/
 Description of how to start/use the nodes:
 	rosrun projectbergamascodigiusto pub_sub